CodeSinghh/Terraform_Automation_Project/Project Documentation.md

 - **EC2 Instances**: EC2 instances are provisioned in each public subnet, each running an Apache2 web server to serve web content.
 These instances form the web tier of the infrastructure.

 - *For EC2 releated Terraform files, please navigate to the EC2 folder where you can find all the necessary folders.*
+- *In EC2 folder you will find name userdata and userdata1 and they are bash script used as user data for initializing an Amazon EC2 instance.
+It performs the following actions:*

+1. `yum update -y`: Updates the package manager to ensure the system is up-to-date.
+2. `yum install -y httpd`: Installs the Apache HTTP server (httpd) on the instance.
+3. `systemctl start httpd`: Starts the Apache HTTP server.
+4. `systemctl enable httpd`: Enables the Apache HTTP server to start automatically on system boot.
+5. `echo "<h1>Hello World from $(hostname -f)</h1>" > /var/www/html/index.html`: Writes an HTML file with the content "Hello World" and the hostname of the instance to `/var/www/html/index.html`.
+This HTML file will be served by the Apache HTTP server, displaying a "Hello World" message when accessing the instance's public IP or DNS.

+Overall, this script sets up and starts the Apache HTTP server on the EC2 instance and creates a basic HTML file to serve as a landing page.

 **Storage**:
 - **S3 Bucket**: An S3 bucket may be optionally configured for storing static website assets, providing cost-effective and scalable storage for web content.